-- Red food coloring (optional)
+- red food coloring if desired

-For the Frosting
+For the Frosting:

-- 2 teaspoons lemon juice
+- 2 tablespoons lemon juice (1 large lemon)

-- In a separate bowl, whisk together the strawberry juice, oil, milk, lemon zest, lemon juice and vanilla.
+- In a separate bowl, whisk together the strawberry juice, oil, milk, vanilla extract, lemon zest, and lemon juice.
 Make a well in the center of the dry ingredients and pour in the wet ingredients.
-Add red food coloring here if desired, to make the cupcakes a brighter shade of pink/red.
-Mix until relatively smooth.
+Add a few drops of red food coloring here if desired, to make the cupcakes a brighter shade of pink/red.
+Mix until batter is relatively smooth.

-- In the bowl of a stand mixer, beat butter with a paddle attachment 2-3 minutes, until whipped and airy.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat butter for 2-3 minutes, until whipped and airy.
 Add powdered sugar, about 1/2 cup at a time, on LOW SPEED and beat until combined.
 Add the lemon juice and vanilla and continue to beat for 2-3 minutes or until frosting is light and fluffy.